yereverluvinunclebert/Panzer-Tank-Battery-Gauge-Xwidget/README.md

 Right clicking will bring up a menu of options.
 Double-clicking on the widget will cause a personalised Windows application to fire up.
 The first time you run it there will be no assigned function and so it will state as such and then pop up the preferences so that you can enter the command of your choice.
 The widget takes command line-style commands for windows.

-This widget is a virtual duplicate of the Yahoo widget Panzer battery widget that you can find here: [https://github.com/yereverluvinunclebert/Panzer-Clock-Ywidget/tree/main](https://github.com/yereverluvinunclebert/Panzer-battery-gauge-Ywidget)
-The graphic interface and operation of the two types of widgets are the same.
-The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather thanjavascript) and it is the Xwidget engine that is utilised to put the widget on your screen.
+This widget is a virtual duplicate of the Yahoo widget Panzer battery widget that you can find here: https://github.com/yereverluvinunclebert/Panzer-battery-gauge-Ywidget The graphic interface and operation of the two types of widgets are the same.
+The only differences are the configuration preference utility (this has a cut-down version), the language is Micrososoft's JScript (rather than javascript) and it is the Xwidget engine that is utilised to put the widget on your screen.

 ![panzer-battery-help-500](https://github.com/yereverluvinunclebert/Panzer-Tank-Battery-Gauge-Xwidget/assets/2788342/fc1cb570-b610-4ba6-b430-59e2ec35d84f)